Stepping Stone (Duffy song)

-"Stepping Stone" is the fourth single by Welsh singer Duffy from her debut studio album, Rockferry.
+"Stepping Stone" is the fourth single by British singer Duffy from her debut studio album, Rockferry.
 The single was officially released as both a digital download and CD single on 1 September 2008 in the United Kingdom.
 Although it followed the massive success of previous singles "Mercy" and "Warwick Avenue", it did not perform well in worldwide music charts.
 However, the single received widespread acclaim.

 Writing and inspiration

 "Stepping Stone" was written by Duffy and Steve Booker (who also co-wrote international success "Mercy"), and recorded at Booker's "Bookerland studios".
 It was the first song the pair completed together.
 According to Booker in an interview with HitQuarters, Duffy firstly wanted to do the song "completely Supremes and up-tempo" because she felt that her album still needed a "big song" to complete it.
 The following day she changed her mind about the song's direction and the ongoing search for a big up-tempo song would eventually lead to "Mercy".